How to Walk Barefoot

 • My foot hits the ground pretty flat so it’s hard to tell.: 20% (12)

-According to this poll, most people are midfoot (or forefoot) striking but many can’t tell and a few others heel-strike.
-Of course, I wonder if “strike” may be the wrong word for it entirely.
-Seems the key in walking without padding underfoot is to walk gently and lightly.
 If you’re feeling a reverberating wave of force travel up your leg when you walk, you’re probably walking too hard and you need to shorten your gait or learn to land more softly.

-I recall that in recanting his initial experiences with FiveFingers Julien described walking as feeling as though he was on a catwalk.
+In recanting his initial experiences with FiveFingers Julien described walking as feeling as though he was on a catwalk.

-From personal experience experimenting with different walking methods in FiveFingers, one method I tend to use the most is taking short steps and landing midfoot, and when you do this, you do feel a bit like a cat, gliding across the ground quickly and effortlessly.
 When I switched to wearing Vibram FiveFingers almost all of the time every day, I noticed I had to relearn to walk — particularly as at the time, I was doing a lot of home goods shopping (meaning I was at places like Target and Ikea which have concrete floors).
 My regular walking style was leaving my feet hurting.
-I needed to walk more softly.

 In fox walking, the energetic contact with the earth as the energy flows through the legs, into the feet, and into the earth gives one a feeling of being “grounded” or having your feet on the ground or “having a clear head.”
 Literally in fox walking as the energy moves downward, the earth draws the energy out of the body.
 This same energy going in reverse can go into excessive thinking, anxiety, or as Freud would say “neurosis.”
 (Being out of the movement) It is interesting that it seems the further out of the movement we are the more neurotic and less happy we are.
 This opens up the possibility of using fox walking, and for that matter Toms entire course, with people that are having emotional problems.
 (It certainly has worked to change peoples lives.)
 Another possibility is to see if people doing fox walking go into alpha or other states of consciousness by using portable monitors.
 Subjectively, I personally feel a much deeper state of consciousness when I fox walk.